Terencesun/terence-githubdb/readme.md

         // NOTE: the programe will create the branch you set if you branch is not created, and the base sha is the latest default branch commit
         // if you don't want the behavior, you should create the branch by yourself

+        // you can use usageInfo() to get the current usage information of the API
+        // more detail infomation about rate limit, visit: https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28
+        // we only focus on the primary rate limit, but not the secondary rate limit
+        // and you should control the rate when you use this package const usage = await githubdb.usageInfo();
+        console.log(usage);

         // connect to db, if the repo or path is not exist, here will create them await githubdb.connect();